A Cycle Tracker Built for the Complexity of Endometriosis

 The Template Structure

-Fill out every day, even on symptom-free days.
-A day with no entries is ambiguous.
+Fill it out every day, including symptom-free days.
+A blank day is ambiguous.
 A day with zeros tells your doctor your baseline.
-Consistency matters more than completeness on any single day.
+Consistency over weeks is what reveals the pattern; obsessive detail on any single day is not the goal.

 Daily Header